 By faith Abraham, when he was called to go out into a place which he should after receive for an inheritance, obeyed" (Heb.
 11:8).

 Whither he went, he knew not; it was enough for him to know that he went with God.
 He leant not so much upon the promises as upon the Promiser.
 He looked not on the difficulties of his lot, but on the King, eternal, immortal, invisible, the only wise God, who had deigned to appoint his course, and would certainly vindicate Himself.
 O glorious faith!
-This is thy work, these are thy possibilities; contentment to sail with sealed orders, because of unwavering confidence in the wisdom of the Lord High Admiral; willinghood to rise up, leave all, and follow Christ, because of the glad assurance that earth's best cannot bear comparison with Heaven
+This is thy work, these are thy possibilities; contentment to sail with sealed orders, because of unwavering confidence in the wisdom of the Lord High Admiral; willinghood to rise up, leave all, and follow Christ, because of the glad assurance that earth's best cannot bear comparison with Heaven's least.

 --F. B. M.